 Holds and email forwarding

-If email forwarding is set up for a mailbox and message aren't copied, what happens if the mailbox is on hold?
+If a mailbox is on hold, additional steps are taken.
 During the delivery process, the hold settings for the mailbox are checked.
-If the message meets the hold criteria for the mailbox, a copy of the message is saved to the Recoverable Items folder.
+If the message meets the hold criteria for the mailbox, a copy of the message is saved to the Inbox folder.
 That means you can use In-Place eDiscovery to search the original mailbox to find messages that were forwarded to another mailbox.

 Preserving archived Skype for Business content

 Exchange 2016 and Exchange 2019, Skype for Business, and SharePoint 2016 provide an integrated preservation and eDiscovery experience that allows you to preserve and search for items across the different data stores.
 Exchange 2016 and 2019 allow you to archive Skype for Business content in Exchange, removing the requirement of having a separate SQL Server database to store archived Lync content.
 The integrated hold and eDiscovery capability in SharePoint 2016 allows you to preserve and search data across all stores from a single console.

 When you place an Exchange Server mailbox on In-Place Hold or Litigation Hold, Skype for Business content (such as instant messaging conversations and files shared in an online meeting) are archived in the mailbox.
 If you search the mailbox using In-Place eDiscovery, any archived Skype for Business content matching the search query is also returned in search results.
 You can also restrict the search to Skype for Business content archived in the mailbox.

 To enable archiving of Skype for Business content in Exchange Server mailboxes, you must configure Skype for Business Server 2015 integration with Exchange Server.
 For details, see the following topics: